Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 • Delicious succulent & divine espresso coffee beans in five different flavors enrobed in delicious chocolate.

 This snack makes a beautiful gift as it comes in an attractive box with a greeting card.
-The multi-colored appearance of these chocolate-covered espresso beans looks pretty when you store them in a glass container.
+The multi-colored appearance of these chocolate-covered espresso beans is quite attractive when stored in a glass container.

 Since it's rare to find a box of chocolate-covered espresso beans with five chocolate flavors, they are an excellent way of treating yourself.